bio-miga/MiGA-Docker/aws/using-miga-aws.md

 - For User, enter ubuntu.
 - For Key file, enter the path to and name of your key file.
 You may do this using the Browse button.

-Yoiu may save this cofiguration as a new site, but remember that you will have to edit the IP address each time you re-start the instance.
+You may save this configuration as a new site, but remember that you will have to edit the IP address each time you re-start the instance.